UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Arrival Day Tactics

 • Photograph the meters immediately.
 Take clear, time-stamped photos of your gas, water, and electric meters before moving any boxes inside.
-If the utility company accidentally bills you for the previous tenant’s usage, these photos are your definitive proof to get the charges removed.
+If the utility company accidentally bills you for the previous tenant’s usage, these photos are your definitive proof to get the charges successfully removed.

 Veteran Utility Assistance Programs for Long-Term Support